-Every year, 289,000 women die from child birth- or pregnancy-related causes, and 5.9 million children die from largely preventable causes, such as pneumonia and malaria.
+Each year, 289,000 women die from childbirth- or pregnancy-related causes, and 5.9 million children die from largely preventable causes such as pneumonia and malaria.
 To end preventable child and maternal deaths, medicines and supplies must be available when and where they are needed without causing financial hardship.
 This requires a strong pharmaceutical system that ensures the availability of both appropriate medicines and service providers at service delivery points.
 The Millennium Development Goals (MDGs), which included a focus on decreasing maternal and child mortality, were generally successful.
 Globally, maternal mortality fell below 45%, and child mortality decreased by 53%.
-However, only 6 of the 75 project countries were on track to meet the goal of reducing maternal mortality; 25 were on track to meet the required child mortality reductions.
+However, only 6 of the 75 project countries were on track to meet the goal of reducing maternal mortality, and 25 were on track to meet the required child mortality reductions.

 As the MDGs concluded in 2015, countries, donors, and partners launched the Sustainable Development Goals.
 These goals are more ambitious and comprehensive than the MDGs and require more focused, systems strengthening efforts.
 Maternal, newborn, and child health (MNCH) is part of the goal to ensure healthy lives, including “quality essential health care services and medicines and vaccines for all” by 2030.

 The SIAPS Approach

-At a global level, SIAPS raised awareness of the barriers to essential maternal and child health commodities by participating on various technical reference teams for the United Nations Commission on Life-Saving Commodities for Women and Children (UNCoLSC), the Reproductive Health Supplies Coalition, and the Community Case Management Task Force, among others.
+At the global level, SIAPS raised awareness of the barriers to essential maternal and child health commodities by participating on various technical reference teams (TRTs) for the United Nations Commission on Life-Saving Commodities for Women and Children (UNCoLSC), the Reproductive Health Supplies Coalition, and the Community Case Management Task Force, among others.
 At the country level, SIAPS worked to implement customizable tools and job aids, develop standard treatment guidelines, and streamline pharmaceutical management information systems for evidence-based decision making.